Welcome

 Well, The sounds page has finally been updated.
 After about two years of old stuff there will now

-old as the old stuff is now hopefully I will have a slew of other recordings that I'm proud of, or I just
+as the old stuff is now hopefully I will have a slew of other recordings that I'm proud of, or I just think are

-Savannah Jazz Orchestra for the Savannah Jazz Festival next Saturday.
-The guest is saxophonist
+Jazz Orchestra for the Savannah Jazz Festival next Saturday.
+The guest is saxophonist Vincent Herring.

-Vincent Herring.
 From what I hear he's really good.
-It's always fun to get out of town for music, and
+It's always fun to get out of town for music, and Savannah is beautiful.

 September 1, 2007

-museum behind a man named Killick.
+behind a man named Killick.
 Wednesday the 12th with Havanason at MUSC.
-Thursday the
+Thursday the 13th at the

-13th at the College of Charleston for Robert Lewis' faculty jazz recital.
-But you can still see me most
+College of Charleston for Robert Lewis' faculty jazz recital.
+But you can still see me most nights at my

-that some of it sounds pretty good!
-I'm considering compiling a few of the better moments and
+some of it sounds pretty good!
+I'm considering compiling a few of the better moments and making it

 August 11, 2007